Dirt, Gravel and Low Volume Roads

 Why is sediment pollution a problem?

 Sediment is the largest pollutant by volume in the Commonwealth of Pennsylvania.
-Sediment from roads, farms, construction sites, logging, and a host of other sources combine to form the largest single contributor of pollution of the state’s waters.
-With the growing environmental awareness of the seventies and eighties, most point source pollution (pollution that has a particular entry site such as a factory’s smokestack or pipe) sites have been under strict regulation.
-With the decline of point source pollution problems, non-point source pollution (pollution generated over a broad area instead of originating from an identified source) has become a growing concern.
+Sediment from roads, farms, construction sites, logging sites, and a host of other sources combine to form the largest single contributor of pollution of the state’s waters.
+With the growing environmental awareness of the 70s and 80s, most point source pollution sites have been under strict regulation.
+With the decline of point source pollution problems, non-point source pollution has become a growing concern, contributing to 88% of all impaired stream miles in Pennsylvania.

-Pennsylvania’s roads are a great example of non-point source pollution.
-There are hundreds of thousands of miles of road in Pennsylvania.
-Pennsylvania also has the largest network of rivers and streams in the United States with the exception of Alaska.
-Unfortunately, this network of streams becomes an all to convenient disposal area for road runoff.
+Unfortunately, Pennsylvania’s roads are a great example of non-point source pollution.
+Along with having over 120,000 miles of road, Pennsylvania also has the largest network of rivers and streams in the United States (with the exception of Alaska).
+Unfortunately, this network of streams becomes a convenient disposal area for road runoff.
 Traditional thinking in road maintenance has been to get water off of the roads and into streams by the quickest means possible.
-This practice results in thousands of tons of sediment, not to mention what is being carried with it, being deposited into the state’s streams.
+This practice results in thousands of tons of sediment and other pollutants being deposited into the state’s streams.

-The presence of sediment is a natural and necessary part of a healthy stream.
-The addition of excess sediment, however, can cause great harm to the aquatic ecosystem.
-Here are some of the effects of excess sediment:
+The presence of sediment is a natural and necessary part of a healthy stream, although excess sediment can cause great harm to aquatic ecosystems which includes:

 - Disruption of natural stream order and flow